19 Expressions with “Touch” You Should Know

-Ex: Don’t touch the fire, Michael!
+- Don’t touch the fire, Michael! (a verb)

 Here are some common expressions with “touch”:

-The opposite is lose touch with, which means to lose contact with someone.
+The opposite to get in touch is losing touch, which refers to losing contact with someone.

-Ex: I’m so sorry I lost touch with my ex-colleague.
+- I’m so sorry I lost touch with my ex-colleague.
 We used to get on well.

 If you keep in touch with someone, then you stay in contact with them.

 If you have a magic touch, then you are able to do something excellently.

-Ted has a magic touch with children.
+- Ted has a magic touch with children.
 They do everything he wants.

-Ex: Clara is a soft touch.
+- Clara is a soft touch.
 We can always persuade her to babysit for us.

-We can ask Tim to borrow us some money.
+- We can ask Tim to borrow us some money.
 He’s an easy touch.

-Ex: I was on holiday and I’m totally out of touch with the news in the village.
+- I was on holiday and I’m totally out of touch with the news in the village.

 IDIOMS WITH “TOUCH”

-Ex: Everything was touch-and-go before Pauline’s operation.
+- Everything was touch-and-go before Pauline’s operation.

-Ex: While we were in Italy, we touched base with some old friends.
+- While we were in Italy, we touched base with some old friends.

-Touch a sore spot (point) refers to a sensitive matter.
+To touch a sore spot (point) refers to a sensitive matter.

 PHRASAL VERBS WITH “TOUCH”

-Ex: The plane from Moscow has just touched down.
+- The plane from Moscow has just touched down.

-TOUCH OFF refers to a situation when something causes a series of events.
+The phrasal verb touch off refers to a situation when something causes a series of events.

-Ex: The news about cutting the rainforests have touched off demonstrations all around the continent.
+- The news about cutting the rainforests have touched off demonstrations all around the continent.

-Ex: Sally touched up her make-up and her dress.
+- Sally touched up her make-up and her dress.

-TOUCH ON to mention a certain subject.
+To touch something on means to mention a certain subject.

 - It is necessary to touch on the subject at the meeting.